hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain_association.html.markdown

 The following arguments are supported:

-* `cdn_frontdoor_custom_domain_id` - (Required) The resource ID of the CDN FrontDoor Custom Domain that should be managed by the association resource.
+* `cdn_frontdoor_custom_domain_id` - (Required) The ID of the CDN FrontDoor Custom Domain that should be managed by the association resource.
 Changing this forces a new association resource to be created.

 * `cdn_frontdoor_route_ids` - (Required) One or more IDs of the CDN FrontDoor Route to which the CDN FrontDoor Custom Domain is associated with.